maikeeb/COSC-2p05---Programming-Languages/COSC 2P13 Computer Systems/final exam review.md

 > light-weight process

 + Benefits
-> + resource ownership
+> + Light weight
+>   - Less time to create a new thread than a process
+>   - Less time to terminate a thread than a process
->   - process includes a virtual adress space to hold the process image
+>   - Less time to switch between two threads within the same process
-> + scheduling/execution
+> + Sharing memory and files within same process
->   - Follows an execution path that may be interleaved with other processes
+>   - Inter-thread communication without invoking the kernel

 + Multithread process model
 > Operating system supports multiple threads of execution within a single process